Our Early Childhood laboratory school includes Toddler (T), Younger Preschool (YPS), and Transitional Kindergarten (TK) classrooms.

-- Children enrolled range from 5 to 26 months old when school starts in late August
+- Children enrolled range from 24 to 35 months old when school starts in late August

-- Two pick-up options: 8:30 am–3:30 pm or 8:30 am–5:30 pm
+- Two pick-up options: 8:30 am–3:00 pm or 8:30 am–5:30 pm

 The daily schedule is based on reading children’s cues and meeting their individual needs.
 The essential caregiving curriculum of napping, eating, diapering, and playing happen as needed for different children at different times throughout the day.
 The rest of the learning curriculum evolves as teachers carefully observe the interests of the children and implement new activities, themes, and materials to help them explore their curiosity further, adding new challenges to their ways of thinking and processing the world.
 Each of our Early Childhood programs provide a rich indoor and outdoor environment for children to explore and learn.

-Having a wide age range among the students (children are 5-26 months old when the school year starts) has many benefits.
+Having a wide age range among the students (children are 24-35 months old when the school year starts) has many benefits.
 Older children can scaffold learning for younger children and younger children promote empathy and caring in older children.
 During enrollment, teachers carefully consider age cohorts to promote friendships and support the adult learners, as well.
-The small class size allows teachers to meet each child’s specific needs an individual learner in the context of the group.
+The small class size allows teachers to meet each child’s specific needs as an individual learner in the context of the group.
 We value the diversity of our school and work in partnership with families to support their children’s positive identity, academic success, and social and emotional development.
 Maintaining diverse and balanced classrooms supports both the children and the student teachers in our programs.

 - Please note that our Early Childhood calendar includes an extended winter break